gridcoin-community/Gridcoin-Site/wiki/advantages-and-features.md

 rewards whatsoever.
 Thousands of nodes staking with millions of coins are online every day participating in consensus, making Gridcoin more decentralized than many other cryptocurrencies.

+Many blockchain projects try to do "everything" including smart contracts.
+Gridcoin does not support smart contracts, which helps keep the total chain size manageable (around 4.5GB after 10 years of operation).
+Smaller chain size means a "full node" can be run on consumer hardware, greatly increasing decentralization compared to chains like Ethereum which require enterprise-grade servers, bandwidth, availability, and coin investment.
+Gridcoin focuses on what it does best: rewarding scientific computing and being a cryptocurrency.

 Further, Gridcoin has a [voting system](voting "wikilink") to help keep Gridcoin aligned with the community and have meaningful discussions.
 Voting helps reduce conflicts by not having unexpected changes and having a way to voice your opinion without